Ramonica W. PATtERSON, Author of The Heart and Soul series: Solace from Shadows, Light and Shadows, Dark Night of the Soul, and Light Over Dark Water.

 As each fork in the road, sharp curve, sudden stop, derailment and skid mark has impacted my life in innumerable ways, the crux of everything is this: Life happens.
 We fall down.
 Sometimes instead of rising, we scrape by face down with skinned knees.
 But it’s progress, and once you have space for perspective and gratitude, man, is it good.

-The Heart and Soul series includes: Solace from Shadows, Light and Shadows, Dark Night of the Soul, and Light Over Dark Water, which is slated for release in June.
+The Heart and Soul series includes: Solace from Shadows, Light and Shadows, Dark Night of the Soul, and Light Over Dark Water.
 Whew!
 It's been a rollercoaster ride for sure, but worth every second.

 Well, this was a glimpse of how my books evolved.
 Between the words—written and spoken—is where I found my way.